copy/v86/docs/windows-9x.md

 LASTDRIVE=F
 ```

 5. Save and exit, export the HD image (press the "Get hard disk image" button at the top).
-Restart emulator and finish the setup procedure.
+Restart the emulator and finish the setup procedure.

 ## 2. Troubleshooting